evercode1/package-for-views/packages/evercode1/view-maker/README.md

 [demo](https://github.com/evercode1/package-for-views)

-Please note that is the code, not a live demo.
+Please note that is the code on github, not a live demo.

 Since the templates only provide for a single field, it is easy to add fields, modify the html markup and css to suit your own tastes and needs.
 Using the make:views command